 First, I weighed out 3 ounces of organic olive oil on my postal scale.

 I placed the jar with all of my ingredients in a double boiler to melt them together.
 (I like these little jars)

-I added my dōTERRA essential oils next.
-I used 15 drops Frankincense, 15 drops of Lavender, 15 drops of Melaleuca, 10 drops of On Guard®, and 5 drops of Helichrysum.
+I added my essential oils next.
+I used 15 drops Frankincense, 15 drops of Lavender, 15 drops of Melaleuca, 10 drops of a protective blend, and 5 drops of Helichrysum.
 These oils make it awesome!
 No, really, they do!

 After it was all blended, I placed the jar in the refrigerator for about 30 minutes to speed up the cooling process.
 It solidified nicely and evenly into an easy to use cream.
-I have adjusted the original recipe to fit our needs.
-I owe a huge Thank you to Jill from The Prairie Homestead for this recipe!
-I found it back in 2011 and held onto it until I needed it.
 I hope you’ll give it a try and let me know how you like it!